-Whether your new year resolution is to get more exercise this year or you want to make sure you’re staying on top of your type 1 diabetes (T1D) while staying physically active, we’ve got the right exercise education for you!
-Our brand-new exercise resources are scientifically created to help you get a better understanding of how insulin and blood sugar affects physical activity and how to exercise safely when you have T1D.
+Whether your resolution for the new year is to get more exercise or you want to make sure you’re staying on top of your type 1 diabetes (T1D) while staying physically active, we’ve got the right exercise education for you!
+Our exercise resources are scientifically created to help you get a better understanding of how insulin and blood sugar affects physical activity and how to exercise safely when you have T1D.

-Our SIX brand new videos are developed in collaboration with Med-IQ and a team of exercise and T1D experts.
+Our six videos were developed in collaboration with Med-IQ and a team of exercise and T1D experts.

 - Get Moving is an introduction to exercise for individuals who’re just starting out.
 You’ll learn about the importance of exercise, especially for people with T1D and the signs of low or high blood sugar when you’re exercising.